oktavilla/hopp-docs/docs/data-models/content-item.md

 | [Brand](brand.md)                                 | No       | Many        |
 | [Contributor](contributor.md)                     | No       | Many        |

-## Social Media Promotion Data
+## Promotion & Indexing Data

-The Content Item Information Design Templates comes with dedicated social media tags that guarantees great presentation on social media platforms.
-The content of these tags may be defined specifically or they will default to the data already available on the content item.

-Editable fields TBD.

-## Teaser Data

-All content items have the same teaser fields no matter which type they are.
+All content items have the same promotion and indexing data no matter which type they are.
+The data will be used for teasers and internal search results as well as search engine and social media meta data tags on content pages.
+See the information design template specifications for [Teasers](../information-design-templates/components-and-containers-teaser.md) and [Content Item Pages](../information-design-templates/content-item.md) for more information on how this data will be used.
-All teaser fields are optional.
-The information design templates will use [fallbacks](../information-design-templates/part-teaser.md#teaser-content) if they are not specified.

-{% include fields-table.md definition="teaser-fields" %}
+{% include fields-table.md definition="promotion-fields" %}